DeepFinder Performance Benchmark

 We shipped two changes informed by this benchmark.
 This section quantifies what users actually get from each.

-Change A — DEFAULT_LIMIT 50 → 100
+Change A — DEFAULT_LIMIT 50 → 100 (a.k.a. max_paths param)

 Mean paths returned42.767.0+57% more paths